Musabdullahi/DA-Stuffs/README.md

 * Cities with the highest sales record?
 * States with the highest sales record?
 * The Ship mode in order of use?
 * Sales by Category?
+* Sales by Sub-category?
 * Sales by Region?
-* Total Sales by category?
 * The average delivery days from the date of order to ship date?
 * The most valuable customers?
+* Top Selling Products?

 ------------------------------------
 # *Data Sourcing*